 A skills gap analysis helps employers identify the difference between what the company needs to achieve its goals and what the current workforce can offer.
 This can help understand the biggest gaps that prevent the company from moving forward and fill them by either hiring new positions or aiding employee skill development.

-Today, companies can utilize a learning management system that can make the entire process much easier.
+Today, companies can utilize a LMS software solution that can make the entire process much easier.
 It can track numerous employee metrics such as skills, education, competencies and any previous or current training.
 These can then be matched with the company’s goals, which allow employers to establish a clear benchmark for different roles in the company.

 With a learning management system, employers can define the areas in which additional training is needed, as well as those in which the candidate already meets the requirements.
 The software can help to not only identify gaps, but also effectively fill them.
 In fact, it can even serve as a platform for training and development, easily integrating multiple eLearning solutions, webinars, classes, conferences and much more.

 Learning management systems even allow the scaling of employee development to the point of automation, where you can help close skill gaps in the entire organization instead of having to coach each employee individually.